 The 2015 Chopard L.U.C 8HF Power Control (Ref.
 168575-9001) features one of the best examples of European industrial design.
 It also offers an unusual high-beating movement that, while being twice as fast as your average caliber, also manages to work for as long as 60 hours: a remarkable achievement in this extremely rarely populated class.

 A couple of years ago, the Swiss watchmaker has presented a watch that was powered by a revolutionary (well, sort of) movement.
-Beating at 57,600 vibrations per hour (twice that of a typical contemporary mechanical caliber), the then-new Caliber L.U.C 01.06-L that powered the original Chopard L.U.C 8HF easily left in the dust even the well-known Zenith El Primero series of high-speed mechanisms.
+Beating at 57,600 vibrations per hour (twice that of a typical contemporary mechanical caliber), the then-new Caliber L.U.C 01.06-L that powered the original Chopard L.U.C 8HF easily left in the dust even the well-known Zenith El Primero series of high-speed, high-speed mechanisms.

 For the new season, the brand has recently released its new Chopard L.U.C 8HF Power Control model.
 No, it is not an ultimate tool watch for a control freak.
-In fact, the only thing that makes the new model different from the 2012 original is the power reserve indicator.
+In fact, the only thing that makes the new model different from 2012 original is the power reserve indicator.

-Placed at 10 o’clock (those wearing shirts with longer sleeves may find the design a bit inconvenient), the mechanism further emphasizes the “off-centered” theme of the timekeeper successfully developing the idea first put forth with the small seconds indicator, which is located at 7 hours, as well as with the unusual date aperture with the only clearly visible numeral staying between 5 and 6 o’clock.
+Placed at 10 o’clock (those wearing shirts with long sleeves may find the design a bit inconvenient), the mechanism further emphasizes the “off-centered” theme of the timekeeper successfully developing the idea first put forth with the small seconds indicator, which is located at 7 hours, as well as with the unusual date aperture with the only clearly visible numeral staying between 5 and 6 o’clock.

 The matte black body machined out of a single block of some ceramic (the original 8HF was crafted from titanium), the red ring on the bezel and accents of the same color on all indicators are accentuated by white lume on the hands and arrow-shaped hour markers, as well as by black sunburst dial that achieves extra depth thanks to the chosen texture.